JanneMattila/www/docs/_posts/2024/06/2024-06-17-private-endpoint-connections.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/06/17/private-endpoint-connections/pe12.png" %}

-We can see that both parties have resource IDs to the other party's target resources.
+We can see that both parties have resource IDs to the other party's target resource.
 This is the key to finding cross-tenant private endpoint connections.

 Also note that the `type` of the private endpoint connection is: